COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

 Amazon SFP (Seller Fulfilled Prime) is a version of FBM where the seller adheres to specific standards in order to receive the Prime badge on Amazon listings:

 The Prime badge can be a huge driver of sales on Amazon.
-(Veeqo Retailer Sock Snob saw an extra 8,000 orders in the first six months directly from SFP.)

 But the quality standards for entry are extremely high, and Amazon monitors performance closely.